Lipopeptide (Biopeptide EL) (200mg)

 Lipopeptide (Biopeptide EL) Peptide

-Lipopeptide (topical) is a compound made up of a lipid and a peptide.
-TLR 1 and other Toll-like receptors appear to bind to this peptide.
-It has been researched within skin cells to measure its potential impact on the production of vital proteins to the skin’s extracellular matrix (ECM).
-The most important proteins are considered to be collagen, elastin, and hyaluronic acid.
+By mimicking fragments of elastin, the peptide is thought to interact with fibroblast cells and exert a potential impact on the production of vital proteins to the skin’s extracellular matrix (ECM).
+Fibroblasts are a subset of cells found in connective tissue, such as the one that provides support for skin cells.
+Fibroblasts can actively produce ECM proteins, and some of the most important proteins are considered to be collagen, elastin, and hyaluronic acid.
 According to scientific research, Lipopeptide may potentially enhance the creation and growth of collagen and hyaluronic acid within the ECM.[1]

 Specifications